Are you seeking recovery resources because your teen is experimenting with drugs or alcohol?

 5. Regain Your Hope Online Course

 An online course can be helpful if you want to access information when it is convenient for you.
-If you are interested in learning about evidence-based strategies that will help you move your child toward recovery, this online course will get you started.
+If you want to learn about evidence-based strategies that will help you move your child toward recovery, this online course will get you started.
 It will give you an action plan to move the needle and help encourage your child to begin recovery.
 The course consists of over eight hours of content, including modules covering substance use, positive communication tools, self-care, consequences, boundaries, and more, as well as interviews with experts in the field.
 Also, you will receive access to an online support group and monthly meetings with parents on a similar path.
 Click here to get access.

 6. Treatment Options